spack/spack/lib/spack/docs/workflows.rst

 However, Spack extensions have two potential drawbacks:

 #.
 Activated packages that involve compiled C extensions may still
-   need their dependencies to be loaded manually.
+   need their dependencies loaded manually.
 For example, ``spack load openblas`` might be required to make ``py-numpy`` work.

 #.
-Extensions "break" a core feature of Spack, which is that multiple
+Extensions break a core feature of Spack, which is that multiple
-   versions of a package can co-exist side-by-side.
-For example, suppose you wish to run a Python package in two different environments but the same basic Python --- one with ``py-numpy@1.7`` and one with ``py-numpy@1.8``.
+   versions of a package can coexist side by side.
+For example, suppose you wish to run a Python package in two different environments but the same basic Python --- one with ``py-numpy@1.7`` and the other with ``py-numpy@1.8``.
 Spack extensions will not support this potential debugging use case.